getstackhead/stackhead/Documentation/introduction/project-definition.md

 Project definition files consist of a **domain** and an **application configuration**.

-When using the Ansible playbook, the project definition files are expected to be inside `<INVENTORY_PATH>/stackhead`.
-When using the StackHead CLI, you can enter the path to the project definition file in the command.

 Applications run in one or multiple Docker containers.
 While the settings are based on Docker Compose version 2.4, some may require a different syntax.
 Please have a closer look at the list below.

 {% hint style="info" %}
 The file has to end in **.stackhead.yml** or **.stackhead.yaml**.